FeralInteractive/medieval2-unitcards/README.md

 <img width="375" alt="WeaponReferenceOutliner" src="https://user-images.githubusercontent.com/113598098/192836376-d230290d-452e-4032-b608-d27e14b05df1.PNG">  |  <img width="373" alt="WeaponReferenceViewport" src="https://user-images.githubusercontent.com/113598098/192835506-798d9dff-0856-4f7a-b800-6ca1d3bd1184.PNG">

-Additional assets (animals,siege engines) can be found in the outliner.
-Ensure visibility for animals is enabled but the Additional assets group visibility is disabled prior to running the script tool.

 Enter pose mode and manipulate the joints to create a new pose.
 Auto key is on by default.
 Note manipulating the joints on a frame which already has a pose will overwrite the existing pose!
-Recommended behaviour - Select an empty frame within one of the ranges listed above (dependent on type of unit) or select a frame outside the range (799+).
+Recommended action - Select an empty frame within one of the ranges listed above (dependent on type of unit) or select a frame outside the range (799+).

 The camera's position can also be changed via keyframe animation.
 Beware manipulating the camera position in any of the ranges listed above as these are positioned specifically for the relevant unit types.